There’s a dirty secret about AI-assisted coding: it’s often too helpful.

 User GetByIdWithOrdersAndProfile(int id);

-User GetByIdForDashboard(int id); // what does this even include?
+User GetByIdForDashboard(int id);

 }